Also known as a Hazelnut Torte.

 - ⅓ cup fine dry non seasoned bread crumbs or all-purpose flour

 - ¼ cup granulated sugar

 - 2 cups whipping cream

 - 5 tablespoons Kirsch or rum

 - ¼ cup raspberry or strawberry jam

 - Toasted hazelnuts whole

-Beat egg yolks and whole egg on high speed of electric mixer until thick and lemon coloured.
+- Beat egg yolks and whole egg on high speed of electric mixer until thick and lemon coloured.
 Gradually add ½ cup sugar, beat until very thick, about 7 minutes.
-Gently fold in the nuts and breadcrumbs or (all-purpose flour)
+Gently fold in the nuts and breadcrumbs or (all-purpose flour instead of the breadcrumbs.)

-When cake is completely cool, cut in half lengthwise to make a top and bottom layer. with a very long bladed knife.
+- When cake is completely cool, cut in half lengthwise to make a top and bottom layer. with a very long bladed knife.
 For a taller cake double the recipe and make 2 cakes which will give you 4 layers.

 *the cake here is a doubled recipe using 2 cake pans.